2023 British Columbia Income Tax Calculator

 ii.
 Application of Carbon Tax

-Initiated in British Columbia in the year 2008, carbon taxes apply primarily to fossil fuels, including gasoline, diesel, natural gas, heating oil, propane, and coal – entities renowned for extensive carbon emissions.
-Distributing equal charges per ton of carbon dioxide content, it applies uniformly across all sectors and regions in the province.
+Started in British Columbia in 2008, carbon taxes focus on fossil fuels.
+This includes gasoline, diesel, natural gas, heating oil, propane, and coal, which are known for high carbon emissions.
+The tax charges the same amount for each ton of carbon dioxide.
+It is applied the same way in all sectors and areas of the province.

 iii.
 Revenue from Carbon Tax